Idli also called rice cake, is arguably one of the…

-- Meanwhile, chop onions, capsicums, and green chilli and grate the carrot finely.
+- Meanwhile, chop onions, capsicums, and green chili and grate the carrot finely.

-- Add these chopped veggies into the pan and saute for a while.
+- Add these chopped veggies to the pan and saute for a while.

 - Then add only the egg whites and spread them all around the pan.
-Bake it from both the sides like an omelette.
+Bake it from both the sides like an omelet.
 Serve hot.